Rainbow CSV: Main features

 CSVLint consistency check

-The linter will check the following:
+The linter checks the following:

 - consistency of double quotes usage in CSV rows